Zero-Shot Function Encoder-Based Differentiable Predictive Control: Numerical experiments

 We conduct extensive numerical experimentation over four examples.
 These examples arise from various fields in control literature and range in dimensionality and complexity.
 We demonstrate the accuracy, efficiency, and robustness of our proposed approach.
 In particular, we highlight the zero-shot generalization capability of our method through experiments involving online dynamics switching, showcasing its advantage over existing approaches.

-\paragraph{Implementation details.} Function encoder NODE models are configured on a per-example basis with the number of basis functions ranging between $11$ and $32$, each parameterized by multi-layer perceptrons (MLPs).
+\paragraph{Implementation details.} For FE approximation, the required number of basis functions generally depends on the intrinsic dimensionality of the target function space.
+In practice, we aim to balance accuracy and speed.
+Function encoder NODE models are configured on a per-example basis with the number of basis functions ranging between $11$ and $32$, each parameterized by multi-layer perceptrons (MLPs).
 For all examples, we use $100$ data points to compute the function encoder coefficients.
 For the DPC policy network, a $4$-layer MLP with a hidden size of $256$ is used for all examples.
 We use the Adam optimizer~\citep{kingma2014adam} for all examples and train until convergence.
 We use the RK4 integrator for all systems, with the step size and other hyperparameters selected optimally for each example.
 We implement MPC using CasADi~\citep{Andersson2019} using the true dynamics as baselines, referred to as the white-box (WB) models in the following sections to compare against our FE-DPC results.
 All experiments were conducted on a single NVIDIA RTX 5090 GPU.
 The code is implemented in Pytorch~\citep{paszke2019pytorch} using the NeuroMANCER~\citep{Neuromancer2023} library.
+Hyperparameters are listed in~\Cref{sec:appendixhyper}.

 \paragraph{Stabilizing a Van der Pol Oscillator.}